Features

 Drawing upon the aesthetic of its majestic landmarked neighbors through a distinctly contemporary lens, Flatiron House comprises two buildings connected by a central garden.
 Rising above West 23rd Street with open views of lower Manhattan and "The Clocktower" to the east, the Tower is accentuated by a rhythmic grid of windows and planted loggias.
 The more intimate Loft building, situated on quiet West 24th Street, offers a collection of full-floor residences with historic Flatiron District views.

 Each residence is thoughtfully designed by COOKFOX Architects to maintain a palpable connection to nature while promoting wellness through filtered outside air, acoustic mitigation, and a reliance on natural materials.
 Many of the buildings' 44 one- to four-bedroom homes feature floor-to-ceiling windows, accented with planted loggias and Juliet balconies, perfectly framing views of ornate city landmarks, and the skyline beyond.
-Occupancy is anticipated in summer 2022.
+The building is now open for immediate occupancy

 Condo | Completed in 2022

-100 Vandam Street is a new 25-story condominium tower located near the West SoHo waterfront and a short distance to Disney and Google's forthcoming corporate outposts.
+100 Vandam Street is a new 25-story condominium tower located near the West SoHo waterfront and a short distance to Disney and Google's Hudson Square headquarters.
 The hybrid design by COOKFOX Architects masterfully combines a beautiful pre-war loft building with a modern concrete and glass tower wrapped in garden terraces.

 100 Vandam's 72 residences comprise 21 units in the base that are rich in old-world details, and 51 units in the new tower, which features floor-to-ceiling windows and private biophilic gardens designed to filter the light and frame views of the city skyline.
 All homes have expansive layouts, wide-plank oak flooring, Poliform kitchens, and custom millwork throughout.